2 Check the entry requirements

-English proficiency requirements.
-These are listed with each course in our course catalogue.
+Our certificate and diploma level courses have specific admission requirements including English proficiency.
+These are listed on each course page in our course catalogue.

 Receive your Letter of Offer